n7tae/urfd/README.md

 ## YSF Master Server

 Pay attention, the URF Server acts as an YSF Master, which provides 26 wires-x rooms.
-It has nothing to do with the regular YSFReflector network, hence you don’t need to register your URF at ysfreflector.de !
+It has nothing to do with the regular YSFReflector network, hence you don’t need to register your URF at ysfreflector.de!

 ## To-dos

 I will eventually support a remote transcoder option, so that you can, for example, run *urfd* in a data center, and then run the transcoder somewhere you have physical access so you can plug in your AMBE vocoders.
-I don't recommend this as it will add unnessary and variable latency to your reflector.
+I don't recommend this as it will add unnecessary and variable latency to your reflector.

 A new dashboard is on the to-do list!